Marine primary production: Cyanobacteria

 The origin and evolutionary tree of life that is based on small-subunit RNA.
-The branches that perform oxygenic photosynthesis are labeled with 'O2'.
+The branches that perform oxygenic photosynthesis are labelled with 'O2'.
 The black arrow indicates the plastid endosymbiotic event that resulted in the origin of eukaryotic photosynthesis from cyanobacteria-like organisms, which ultimately became chloroplasts in algae and later in plants.
 However, while chloroplasts of the higher plants, glaucophytes, green and red algae are thought to be the result of the plastid (primary) endosymbiosis, all other groups of algae are assumed to have arisen due to the algal (secondary and tertiary) endosymbiosis (not shown), in which one eukaryotic alga was incorporated into another eukaryote.
 Only some branches of bacteria, eukarya, and archaea are displayed.

 Cyanobacteria are a phylum (division) of bacteria, ranging from unicellular to filamentous and including colonial species, which fix inorganic carbon into organic carbon compounds.
 They are found almost everywhere on earth: in damp soil, in both freshwater and marine environments, and even on Antarctic rocks.
 In particular, some species occur as drifting cells floating in the ocean, and as such were amongst the first of the phytoplankton.
 These bacteria function like algae in that they can process nitrogen from the atmosphere when none is in the ocean.

 Cyanobacteria from a microbial mat.
 Cyanobacteria were the first organisms to release oxygen via photosynthesis.

 The first primary producers that used photosynthesis were oceanic cyanobacteria about 2.3 billion years ago.
 The release of molecular oxygen by cyanobacteria as a by-product of photosynthesis induced global changes in the Earth's environment.
 Because oxygen was toxic to most life on Earth at the time, this led to the near-extinction of oxygen-intolerant organisms, a dramatic change which redirected the evolution of the major animal and plant species.